 The findings were recently published in the journal Toxicology and Applied Pharmacology: Transgenerational inheritance of neurobehavioral and physiological deficits from developmental exposure to benzo[a]pyrene in zebrafish.
 The National Institutes of Health and the OSU Superfund Research Program helped fund the research.

-“There are detrimental effects on energy, behavior and heart rate in generations of fish never exposed to benzopyrene,” said Robert Tanguay, a molecular toxicologist in OSU’s College of Agricultural Sciences.
+“There are detrimental effects on energy, behavior and heart rate in generations of fish never exposed to benzopyrene,” said Robyn Tanguay, a molecular toxicologist in OSU’s College of Agricultural Sciences.
 “This suggests that contact with this chemical, even at low concentrations, during early embryonic development can produce long-lasting effects in succeeding generations.”

 Benzopyrene is a polycyclic aromatic hydrocarbon, known as a PAH, which forms naturally as the result of almost any type of combustion, from a wood stove to an automobile engine, a cigarette or a coal-fired power plant.
 Many PAHs are associated with air pollution, are known to be carcinogenic and are the subject of extensive research at OSU and elsewhere around the world.